USS Mitscher (DDG-57): Namesake

 USS Mitscher (DDG-57) became the second United States Navy warship named to honor Admiral Marc A. Mitscher (1887–1947), famed naval aviator and World War II aircraft carrier task force commander.

 Service history

-USS Mitscher was commissioned on 10 December 1994, and was sponsored by Mrs. Elizabeth Ferguson.
+Mitscher was commissioned on 10 December 1994, and was sponsored by Mrs. Elizabeth Ferguson.
 Mitscher transferred to her homeport in Norfolk, Virginia later in December 1994, and has since made three Mediterranean deployments and participated in many Caribbean exercises.

-On 20 September 1998 a plaque was dedicated to USS Mitscher at Mahon (Naval) Cemetery where US and UK sailors lie at rest, some from various ships in the 1800s.
+On 20 September 1998 a plaque was dedicated to Mitscher at Mahon (Naval) Cemetery where US and UK sailors lie at rest, some from various ships in the 1800s.